World War Zoo gardens: "Dig For Victory" gardens

-"Dig for Victory" gardens were encouraged by many governments, including the famous 1941 Ministry of Food campaign in Britain, supported by propaganda by Lord Woolton as Minister of Food, radio broadcasts by radio gardeners such as C. H. Middleton.
+"Dig for Victory" gardens were encouraged by many governments, including the famous 1941 Ministry of Food campaign in Britain, supported by propaganda by Lord Woolton as Minister of Food and radio broadcasts by radio gardeners such as C. H. Middleton.
 Many of the wartime gardening publications and also cookery books by famous chefs such as Marguerite Patten have been used to research varieties and food uses at the time.

 In the US the equivalent of the British Dig For Victory campaign was called a Victory garden, an echo of those from World War 1, which sprang up across America as a patriotic duty after the attack on Pearl Harbor in December 1941, to help with rationing which was brought throughout the US during 1942.

 As part of the Global Plant Conservation Strategy and Global Plant Conservation Day adopted in many botanic gardens, especially members of Botanic Gardens Conservation International BGCI, period varieties of fruit and vegetables are being grown after research into surviving 1940s varieties.